 The WSU Entrepreneurial Faculty Ambassadors are comprised of faculty with significant experience in translational research and technology commercialization at WSU.

 Collectively they offer a substantial resource for faculty interested in learning more about how to design, develop, fund and implement efforts to transform research into products and services that benefit the public.
 The EFA is a Presidential Commission and its mission is based on recommendations from WSU’s external review of innovation and entrepreneurship activities (ERIE).
-Introducing the Executive EFA Members:
+Introducing the Founding EFA Members:

 Cliff Berkman is a professor of Chemistry at WSU and co-founder of Cancer Targeted Technology (CTT).
 CTT is focused on utilizing small molecule enzyme inhibitors as targeting molecules for the delivery of diagnostic and therapeutic agents for cancer.
 He has been successful in obtaining numerous grants for this work (NIH, DoD, and LSDF), including SBIR grants.
 CTT currently has a diagnostic agent for prostate cancer awaiting approval by the FDA to initiate clinical trials in 2016.
 Cliff is also working to develop a platform chemical linker technology that promises to solve technological shortcomings ofantibody-drug conjugates, controlled release drugs, and drug-eluting stents.